eCTF

 Embedded Capture the Flag Competition

-The Embedded Capture the Flag (eCTF) Competition is an attack-and-defend exercise for designing secure embedded systems
+The Embedded Capture the Flag (eCTF) Competition is a design-build-attack-style exercise for designing secure embedded systems

 The Embedded Capture the Flag (eCTF) is an embedded security competition run by MITRE that puts participants through the experience of trying to create a secure system and then learning from their mistakes.
 The main target is a real physical embedded device, which opens the scope of the challenge to include physical/proximal access attacks.
 The eCTF is a two-phase competition with attack and defense components.
 In the first phase, competitors design and implement a secure system based on a set of challenge requirements.
 The second phase involves analyzing and attacking the other teams’ designs.